angular/angular/aio/content/guide/forms-overview.md

 Similarly, when the program logic changes values in the data model, those values must be reflected in the view.

 Reactive and template-driven forms differ in how they handle data flowing from the user or from programmatic changes.
-The following diagrams illustrate both kinds of data flow for each type of form, using the a favorite-color input field defined above.
+The following diagrams illustrate both kinds of data flow for each type of form, using the favorite-color input field defined above.

 ### Data flow in reactive forms